Karine Icher

-Early years
+Early life and amateur career

-Icher was born in Châteauroux, Indre.
+In 1979, Icher was born in Châteauroux, Indre.
 She started playing golf at the age of 10.
 She reached early success and was twice Junior Champion of France winning the Girls 15-16 age group in 1994 and the 17-18 age group in 1996.

-Amateur career

-In 1997 she was a member of the victorious European team in the Vagliano Trophy and won the Spanish International Ladies Amateur Championship whilst in 1998 she won the French Amateur Cup.
+In 1997, she was a member of the victorious European team in the Vagliano Trophy and won the Spanish International Ladies Amateur Championship whilst in 1998 she won the French Amateur Cup.
 In 1999 she was in the European Team which retained the Vagliano Trophy, was part of the victorious French team at the European Team Championship, defended the French Amateur Cup and won the International Amateur Open of Germany.

 In 2000, she won the French International Lady Juniors Amateur Championship and was a member of the winning French team at the 2000 Espirito Santo Trophy, finishing fourth in the individual competition.
 She turned professional on 1 September 2000 and finished first at the Ladies European Tour Qualifying School to earn exempt status for the 2001 season.

 Professional career

+Ladies European Tour

 In her 2001 LET rookie season Icher won two tournaments, the Palmerston Ladies German Open and the Mexx Sport Open in the Netherlands.
 At the Compaq Open in August 2001 at Österåker Golf Club outside Stockholm, Sweden, Icher was leading by six strokes after 36 holes and three strokes after 54 holes.
 However, on the 11th hole during the final round, Icher was penalised one stroke due to slow play and continued to four-putt the hole.
 Raquel Carriedo finally won by a stroke and continued the 2001 season winning the LET Order of Merit.
 Icher finished the year third on the Order of Merit and second behind Suzann Pettersen for the LET Rookie of the Year title.

 The year after, Icher got revenge on Carriedo, beating her by a single stroke winning the 2002 Caja Duero Open de Espana, In 2002 she also tied for seventh at the Evian Masters and was qualified in third place for the European 2002 Solheim Cup team, playing against United States at Interlachen Country Club, Minnesota, U.S.A.
 In the second day fourball Icher came to be paired with her opponent from Caja Duero Open de Espana and the Compaq Open the year before, Raguel Carriedo.
 The pair won their game against Cristie Kerr and Rosie Jones, but Europe lost the match 15^{1}⁄_{2} to 12^{1}⁄_{2}.